User Experience and Customer Obsession via Product Management

 At meetings people will leave a seat open at a conference table and highlight to all attendees that the empty seat is occupied by the most important person – their customer.

-Amazon will be a tough competitor given its customer obsession.
+Companies like Amazon are tough competitors because of their customer obsession.
 With a large and growing audience:

 - Value, Selection & Convenience, Consistency -> Trust and Reliability

 “Consumers ranked Amazon.com and FedEx no. 1 and no. 2 because of the high degree of trust and reliability they’ve come to expect from these brands.” – Eileen Campbell, global CEO of Millward Brown….
 The Millward Brown Trust survey polled 20,000 U.S. consumers.